On the Injectivity of STFT Phase Retrieval with super-exponential decaying window function: Preliminary

-\end{proof} \begin{remark} For $m =1$, one can show that $f$ can be analytically extended to $\C$ up to a strip $\mathcal{S}_a$ consisting of complex numbers whose imaginary part is between $a$ and $-a$, but not necessarily entire. \end{remark}
+\end{proof} \begin{remark} For $m =1$, one can show that $f$ can be analytically extended to $\C$ up to a strip $\mathcal{S}_a$ consisting of complex numbers whose imaginary part is between $a$ and $-a$, but not necessarily entire.
+For example, consider function $f(x) = \frac{1}{x^2+1}$ which has Fourier transform $\hat{f}(\xi) = - 2\pi i e^{- 2\pi |\xi|}$ decays exponentially, yet its analytic extension $f(z)$ has a pole at $z= \pm i$ and is thus not entire. \end{remark}

 The following lemma is a corollary of the Paley-Wiener Theorem from the relation between $L^2-$ integrability on the real line and entire functions: \begin{corollary} Assume $f(z)$ is an entire function satisfying $|f(z)| \leq Ce^{A|z|^\rho}$ for some $A,C,\rho>0$ and the restriction of $f$ to the real line is square-integrable.
 Then $|f(x+iy)| \leq C' e^{-a|x|^{\rho}+b|y|^\rho}$ for some $a,b,C'>0$. \end{corollary} \begin{proof} Notice that since $f(z)$ is entire, it has no poles for finite $z \in \C$ and since $f(x)$ is square-integrable on the real line, it holds that $\lim_{|x|\to \infty}f(x) \to 0$.
 Therefore $f(x)$ is bounded on the real line.
 The rest of the proof follows from a standard Phragmén–Lindelöf principle argument, see \cite[Page 124]{stein2010complex}. \end{proof} A natural question to investigate regarding an entire function is its order and type.
 Using various tools in complex analysis, the order and type of an entire function help to deduce various sampling theorems \cite{marco2003interpolating}.
 An entire function $f(z)$ is said to be of order $\rho \geq 0$ if